Real-Serious-Games/Factory/README.md

 ## Recent Updates

+- 3 March 2015: v1.1.0.0
+  - Breaking changes:
+    - Namespace has been changed from `RSG.Factory` to `RSG`, to avoid C#'s problems with classes having the same name as the namespace.
 - 27 Feb 2015: v1.0.0.7
   - Singleton setup is now simplified and easier to use.
 See this docs or included examples for details.
   - IStartable *Start* has been renamed to *Startup* to avoid conflicts with the MonoBehaviour *Start* function for Unity scripts.